 Reduced rate

-Certain goods and services – including children’s car seats, domestic energy and sanitary products – are subject to VAT at a reduced rate of 5%.
+Certain goods and services including children’s car seats and domestic energy products are subject to VAT at a reduced rate of 5%.

 Zero rate